Benjscho/Benjscho.github.io/_posts/papers/2024-10-14-anvil-liveness.md

 \forall d.\Box(\Box \text{desire}(d) \implies \Diamond \Box \text{match}(d))
 $$[^1]

-This formula asserts that for all desired states $d$, if the controller always desires $d$, then eventually $d$ will always match the current state.
+This asserts that for all desired states $d$, if the controller always desires $d$, then eventually $d$ will always match the current state.
+It seems clear that this will prevent a whole range of bugs that prevent the controller from moving towards its goal.

 ## How do they prove things?

-Anvil is a toolkit for implementing Kubernetes controllers while proving that ESR holds.
-Proving implementations with Anvil is still a manually process, you still have to write a good amount of proof code to go with your implementation, but Anvil does provide a lot of handy looking lemmas[^2] to help with that process.

 The authors use [Verus], a language that allows writing proofs in the form of preconditions and postconditions.
 Verus leverages Rust's type system and reduces the problem to an SMT-solvable form.
 The team extended Verus with a set of simple temporal logic constructs to handle the temporal aspects of their proofs.

 The advantage of using Verus is that it allows for modular proofs, breaking down complex properties into smaller, more manageable pieces.
 This approach makes it easier to reason about and verify complex systems like cluster controllers.
 Like [Dafny], and in contrast to a model language like TLA+, it allows verifying the _actual code_ that you run in production.

+The Anvil toolkit provides a good deal of work towards proving ESR for Kubernetes controllers.
+Proving implementations with Anvil is still a manual process, you still have to write proof code to go with your implementation, but Anvil does provide a lot of handy looking lemmas[^2] to help.

 By applying their ESR property and proof methodology, the authors were able to identify and fix bugs in existing controllers that had been missed by extensive testing.
 This shows the power of formal verification in catching subtle issues that can be nearly impossible to uncover with traditional testing.